Gilat Levy: Blog posts and press citations

-Levy is currently a Joint Managing Editor for the Economic Journal.
+Levy has been a Joint Managing Editor for the Economic Journal.
 She has been part of the board of editors for the American Economic Review.
 She was an Associate Editor for Theoretical Economics.
-She was also previously apart of the Editorial Board for the Review of Economic Studies.
+She was also previously a part of the editorial board for the Review of Economic Studies.

 Awards

+EUI awarded Levy an honorary doctorate in June 2024.

-ESRC has awarded Levy with several research awards towards her work.
+ESRC and ERC have awarded Levy with several research awards towards her work.
 She is a fellow of the European Economic Association and the Econometric Society.